anuEGq/dropurdata/README.md

 ## Pending Features

-- Pagination for the datatables
+- Pagination for the data table
-- Validation.
 - XSL for the xml, that given for test.